 1. Shop aroundElance, oDesk or Freelancer, there are hundreds of people who can do your job for you.
 See who is out there.

 2. Check out their historyHave they done anything of your requirement before?
 Do they have good reviews?
 This is essential.

 3. Set deadlines and requirements for contactThere is nothing worse than having a freelancer disappear in to cyberspace when you have a task to get done.
 Set out a what you expect from them, with regards to both speed and how often they contact you.

+4. Retain controlThe great thing about the above websites is that they hold the funds in escrow until the job is complete.
+Utilise this function, release funds as milestones are met, and the freelancer is under financial obligation to do what is in your interest.
 Give it a shot and you will not go back.
 Whether it is offloading tasks to enable you to focus on growth, or finding high quality services for a fraction of the price, using freelancers will massively improve your startup’s chances of success.
 Rob Tominey is co-founder of Mainstage Travel.
 Check out Mainstage Travel and follow Rob and his business partner Aden on @robtominey and @adenlevin.
 Image source

 Share this story